git-moss/DrivenByMoss-Documentation/Akai/Akai-Fire.md

 * The *first row* (from the top) represents 16 slots (clips) of the currently selected track.
   * The pad has the same color as the clip.
   * Press one of the pads to start the playback or recording (depending on the settings) of the clip.
+  * Use ALT + pad to trigger the alternative function for the clip launch (Bitwig only).
-  * Keep the pad pressed for a bit to only select it.
-Alternatively, use ALT + pad.
+  * Use ALT + SHIFT + pad to only select the clip.
   * Press and hold Select knob and press a pad to immediately launch a clip.
 Release the clip pad while holding Select, to return immediately to the last playing clip.
 * The *second row* represents 16 drum pads.
   * The pad has the same color as the drum pad.